 Jon Madison is a passionate teacher, multi-instrumentalist, songwriter, producer, and indie recording artist from Idaho.
 He is a global music influencer with a strong student community through his social media channels.
 He has taught music production through instructional videos on his youtube channel, as well as privately.
 Jon has studied guitar and music production through private instruction since age 11, when he discovered his passion for playing and writing music.
-He has gained experience as a performing artist in both Utah and Las Vegas, and continues to perform in the Cape and Boston area.
-Jon is currently recording his debut album that is set to release in the Fall of 2019.
+He has gained experience as a performing artist in both Utah and Las Vegas.

 His passion lies in sharing his knowledge of songwriting, and music production with the entire world.
-He counts it a privilege to work with students on a local level at House of Jam Music Lessons in Hyannis, MA, and play a part in training the next generation of emerging artists!
+He counts it a privilege to work with online students at House of Jam Music Lessons, and play a part in training the next generation of emerging artists!

 Piano & Composition

 Bret is an accomplished composer, arranger, teacher, and pianist.
 He attended the Julius Hartt School of Music from age 10, starting with classical piano lessons and music theory classes.
 He went on to earn a B.A. in Music Composition and Theory and a P.B.
 Music Teacher's Certification from Westfield State College (now WSU).

 Bret has been performing solo piano and as keyboardist in rock bands here on Cape Cod since 1990 and is well versed in all musical styles.
 He has been passionately guiding piano students of all ages and varying interests in developing their skills, always bringing excitement, fun and discovery.